-Tenants Rights Groups say inspectors aren’t enforcing laws requiring action.
+Tenants’ Rights groups say inspectors aren’t enforcing laws and demand action.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.